liancheng/spear/README.md

 - A query optimizer that optimizes resolved query plans into equivalent but more performant ones
 - A query planner that turns (optimized) logical plans into executable physical plans

-Currently Scraper only works with local Scala collections.
+Currently Spear only works with local Scala collections.

 # Build

-Building Scraper is as easy as:
+Building Spear is as easy as:

 ```
 $ ./build/sbt package